Having Trouble Dealing With the Pandemic? It’s Okay to Laugh

 Laughter can be good for us any time, but its health benefits may be especially important during periods of uncertainty.
 Chronic stress can contribute to harmful inflammation and weakened immune function, but studies suggest that laughing may reduce levels of stress hormones and bolster the immune system.

 Those chemical changes may even help explain why laughter helps humans bond and form relationships, the study authors proposed.
-Right now, at a time when social distancing and self-isolation is mandated, anything that helps people connect emotionally (if not physically) feels especially meaningful.
+These days, whether the crisis before us is a pandemic or unpredictable and dangerous weather, anything that helps people connect emotionally feels especially meaningful.

 Finding humor in serious situations can also trigger a shift in perspective.

-And yes, even dark comedy and “gallows humor” can have mental-health benefits, when used in appropriate contexts.
-For example, research on firefighters, crime scene investigators and medical professionals suggests that those who joke in the face of death and trauma on the job are less likely to suffer from problems like burnout or post-traumatic stress disorder
+And yes, even “dark comedy” or “gallows humor” can have mental-health benefits, when used in appropriate contexts.
+For example, research on firefighters, crime scene investigators, and medical professionals suggests that those who joke in the face of death and trauma on the job are less likely to suffer from problems like burnout or post-traumatic stress disorder

 What kind of humor works—and what falls flat?

-In the midst of a pandemic, though, seeking out humor is a little trickier.
+In the midst of a crisis like a pandemic, seeking out humor can be a little trickier.
 One place to start might be with comedy sources that are unrelated to current events.

 Most of us could use a break from the news now and then.
-And for that reason, humor in the form of sitcoms, funny movies or stand-up comedy can provide a respite from the seemingly endless reel of frightening and tragic stories, Cherry says.
+For that reason, humor in the form of sitcoms, funny movies, or stand-up comedy can provide a respite from the seemingly endless reel of frightening and tragic stories, Cherry says.

 “Familiar and funny, favorite old shows and movies can take the edge off of a bad day,” she says.
 “They can serve as comic ‘comfort food’ that can enhance wellbeing, if only temporarily.”

-But what about jokes about COVID-19?
-Are they okay?
+But what about jokes about crisis or tragedy?
+Are they okay to make or enjoy?

-But these jokes may seem less funny as the crisis continues to take a toll on jobs and human lives.
-Studies from the Humor Research Lab at the University of Colorado Boulder have found that situations are generally considered funny only when they’re also considered benign—and that usually, some time or distance from a tragic event is needed before it feels okay to joke about.
+But these jokes often become less funny as a crisis continues, particularly if it takes a toll on jobs and human lives.
+Studies from the Humor Research Lab at the University of Colorado Boulder have found that situations are generally considered funny only when they’re also considered benign.
+Some time or distance from a tragic event is also typically needed before it feels okay to joke about.

-As an example of humor that got it "right," Cherry cites a viral video made by a British family who changed the words of the song “One Day More” from Les Misérables to reflect a litany of pandemic-related woes: grandparents who can't figure out how to Skype, kids who miss their friends and haven't changed their clothes for days, and more.
+As an example of humor that got it "right," Cherry cites a viral video made by a British family who changed the words of the song “One Day More” from the musical Les Misérables to reflect a litany of pandemic-related woes: grandparents who couldn’t figure out how to make a video call, kids who missed their friends and haven't changed their clothes for days, and more.

 Jokes in this vein work because they're relatable.
-"Most everyone is becoming restless or bored at home, cooped up, not able to do what one normally does," Cherry says.
+During that period of time, "most everyone was restless or bored at home, cooped up, not able to do what one normally does," Cherry says.

-Coming from a celebrity, the joke is less relatable, says Cherry.
+Coming from a celebrity, the joke was less relatable, says Cherry.
 "Most of us don't live in a mansion or have the wealth and luxurious lives that others have," she says.

 Your audience matters, too